 The MA Inclusion is a flexible, part-time course for those who want to make a difference to the lives of young people, adults and children with diverse needs.
 It has been designed for teachers and other educational and care professionals working in a range of national and international settings.

 Our approach will enable you to investigate inclusive practice through multiple lenses and to embrace cultural, linguistic and developmental diversity.
 You will be able to choose module options from across an unrivalled range of provision in Inclusive Education within the School of Education at the University of Birmingham.

-The MA Inclusion is made up of 180 credits which consists of 3 compulsory taught modules (60 credits), a number of optional modules (60 credits) in the named pathway and a 60 credit dissertation.
+The MA Inclusion is made up of 180 credits which consists of 3 compulsory taught modules (60 credits) in the named pathway, a number of optional modules (60 credits) and a 60 credit dissertation.
 Successful completion of the 180 credits leads to the award of MA Inclusion.

 Postgraduate Certificate (PGCert)